ablanquart/thegrenade_2026/README.md

+# The Grenade AM Amplifier 2026

-# MRF101 40m AM Linear Amplifier - USB-C
+# An MRF101 based 40m AM Linear Amplifier - USB-C Powered

 A bench-oriented 40-meter (7.0–7.3 MHz) AM linear amplifier built around a push-pull pair of NXP **MRF101AN/MRF101BN** LDMOS transistors.
 Designed for experimental use